stygian-phrygian/css-grid-midi-demo/README.md

 # CSS Grid & Web-MIDI Demo
-An (simple) demo of the new CSS grid & Web-MIDI APIs.
+A (simple) demo of the new CSS grid & Web-MIDI APIs.
 Complete with a cyberpunk color scheme.

 ### Usage:
 - Open up index.html (all the css and javascript is included already in index.html for convenience).